tobast/NomadicGameplay/README.md

 * Plant your camp where you want with a command
 * Your new camp shall always be at least n blocks away from the old one (configurable).
 * You're in hostile environment!
-Always move your camp at least each n days (configurable).
-Else...
-Well, you'll see.
-If you're still alive to tell the others.
+Keep moving.
+An "invasion" will be triggered after a certain time, according to a gaussian distribution around configured values.
 * If one of you is not playing for some time, he/she'll be teleported right to the new camp.
 * If one of you dies, he'll not be able to join again the server for a predefined time.
 * ...except if his/her mates accomplished a kind of shamanic rite to save his soul from the jaws of death!